appserver-io/appserver/_docs/persistence-container.md

 ### Lifecycle Callbacks

-`Lifecycle Callbacks` enables a developer to declare callback methods depending on the beans lifecycle.
-Actually we only support `post-construct` and `pre-destroy` callbacks. `Lifecycle Callbacks` can be configured either by annotations or the deployment descriptor.
-Declaring `Lifecycle Callbacks` by annotations is more intuitive, as you simply have to add the annotation to the methods DocBlock.
-Therfore we go with the annotations here.
+`Lifecycle Callbacks` enable a developer to declare callback methods depending on the bean's lifecycle.
+We support `post-construct` and `pre-destroy` callbacks. `Lifecycle Callbacks` can be configured either by annotations or the deployment descriptor.
+Declaring `Lifecycle Callbacks` by annotations is more intuitive, as you easily add the annotation to the methods DocBlock.
+Therefore, we go with the annotations here.

-> Be aware, that `Lifecycle Callbacks` are optional, **MUST** be `public`, **MUST NOT** have any arguments and **CAN'T** throw checked exceptions.
-Exceptions will be catched by the container and result in a `critical` log message.
+> Keep in mind, that `Lifecycle Callbacks` are optional, **MUST** be `public`, **MUST NOT** have any arguments and **CAN NOT** deliver checked exceptions.
+Exceptions are handled by the container and result in a `critical` log message.

 #### Post-Construct Callback

-As the beans lifecycle is controlled by the container and `Dependency Injection` works either by property or method injection, a `Post-Construct` callback enables a developer to implement a method that'll be invoked by the container after the bean has been created and all instances injected.
+As the bean's lifecycle is controlled by the container and `Dependency Injection` works either by property or method injection, a `Post-Construct` callback enables a developer to implement a method that'll be invoked by the container after the bean has been created and all instances injected.

 > This callback can be very helpful for implementing functionalty like cache systems that need to load data from a datasource once and will update it only frequently.